 Kennedy Lake is a large freshwater lake located between the communities of Tofino and Ucluelet.
 The lake is considered to the best cutthroat lake on the Island.

 Try fly fishing for some great fun fighting the big one or try using a spin cast set up with a stickleback Imitation, the stickleback is the cutthroats main diet.
 When fishing, watch for high winds that can develop rapidly on this lake.

-The smaller day use site has one picnic table, a parking lot with plenty of parking, pit toilets and a boat launch.
-Although the marine views are captivating from the rock outcroppings at this day site, it is still mainly used as a boat launch.
-The smaller day use area is located on the southern tip of the lake.
+The smaller day-use site has one picnic table, a parking lot with plenty of parking, pit toilets and a boat launch.
+Although the marine views are captivating from the rocky outcroppings at this day site, it is still mainly used as a boat launch.
+The smaller day-use area is located on the southern tip of the lake.

 If not enjoying the day-use sites, then most are on the lake boating, canoeing, fishing or kayaking.
 Kayakers and canoeist explore Kennedy Lake for the many bays, coves, islands, and waterways connecting to the lake.

 There are some wilderness camping opportunities on the lake for kayakers at designated recreation camping sites.
 There is also a recreational campsite on the southern tip of Clayoquot arm.
 Access to the recreational campground is via kayak, canoe or boat.
 The campground includes a pit toilet only.
 There are no services at this campground.